MalekKamel/MalekKamel/README.md

 |   [Zad iOS](https://github.com/ShabanKamell/zad_ios)                                                 | Zad Aldoaa is an iOS app contains more than 500 lecture in Islamic region.                                                     |
 |   [Zad Android](https://github.com/ShabanKamell/zad)                                                 | Zad Aldoaa is an Android app contains more than 500 lecture in Islamic region.                                                 |
 |   [RxSwift Search iOS](https://github.com/ShabanKamell/rx_swift_search_example)                      | An example of RxSwift search and UITableView.                                                                                  |

-- 🎯 **I’m currently focusing
-  on**: [Problem Solving & Coding Challenges](https://github.com/ShabanKamell/CodingChallenges), ⭐️ star the projects if you like it 🤩.

-- 💬 **Ask me about**: OOP, Java, Kotlin, Swift, Mobile, RESTful APIs, Database, Architecture, Design Patterns, Testing, People Management.

-- 📫 **How to reach me**: catch, and follow me from the above links 👆, in addition to following me here.

 <!--
 **ShabanKamell/ShabanKamell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.